 Q 13.
 What are the salient features of Franchisee Agreement?

 Ans.
-Under the Scheme, the Reserve Bank permits AD Category – I banks, ADs Category – II and FFMCs to enter into franchisee agreements at their option for the purpose of carrying on Restricted Money Changing business, i.e. conversion of foreign currency notes, coins or travelers’ cheques into Rupees by the franchisees.
+Under the Scheme, the Reserve Bank permits ADs Category – I , ADs Category – II and FFMCs to enter into agency or franchisee agreements at their option for the purpose of carrying restricted money changing business i.e. conversion of foreign currency notes, coins or travellers’ cheques into Indian Rupees.

-AD Category-I banks, ADs Category-II and FFMCs as the Franchisers are free to decide on the tenor of the arrangement as also the commission or fee through mutual agreement with the franchisee.
-The Franchisee agreement to be entered into should include the following conditions:
+An AD Category-I Bank / AD Category-II / FFMC, as the franchiser, is free to decide on the tenor of the arrangement as also the commission or fee through mutual agreement with the franchisee.
+The Agency / Franchisee agreement to be entered into should include the following salient features:

-(b) The foreign currency purchased by the franchisee should be surrendered only to its franchiser within 7 working days from the date of purchase.
+b.
+The foreign currency purchased by the franchisee should be surrendered only to its franchiser within 7 working days from the date of purchase.

-(d) The on-site inspection of the franchisee by the franchiser should be conducted at least once a year.
+d.
+The on-site inspection of the franchisee by the franchiser should be conducted at least once a year.